-We’re all about smart travel.
-Safety isn’t just how you should act in a city, it’s how to use the transport system, where to stay as a solo traveller; how to travel as a solo female traveler and staying safe at night.
+We’re all about smart travel and common sense.
+Safety isn’t just how you should act in a city, it’s how to use the transport system and where to stay as a solo traveler; how to travel as a solo female traveler and staying safe at night.

 - 20 Top Safety Tips for Traveling to Puerto Vallarta

 - Is Puerto Vallarta Safe to Travel Alone?

 - Is Puerto Vallarta Safe for Solo Female Travelers?

 - Is Puerto Vallarta Safe for Families?